Symptoms and Diagnosis

 What is the DSM-5?

 The Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition, (DSM-5), published by the American Psychiatric Association is the guide that lays out the criteria to be used by doctors, mental health professionals, and other qualified clinicians when making a diagnosis of ADHD.
-The DSM-5 was published in 2013 and made changes to the definition of ADHD that will affect how the disorder is diagnosed in children and in adults.
+The DSM-5 was published in 2013 and made changes to the definition of ADHD that affect how the disorder is diagnosed in children and in adults.

 What about ADHD has changed with the DSM-5?

 Adult ADHD: For many years, the diagnostic criteria for ADHD stated that it was children who were diagnosed with the disorder.
 That meant that teens and adults with symptoms of the disorder, and who may have been struggling for many years but didn’t know why, couldn’t officially be diagnosed with ADHD.
 The DSM-5 has changed this; adults and teens can now be officially diagnosed with the disorder.
 The diagnostic criteria mentions and gives examples of how the disorder appears in adults and teens.

 - In diagnosing ADHD in adults, clinicians now look back to middle childhood (age 12) and the teen years when making a diagnosis for the beginning of symptoms, not all the way back to childhood (age 7).

 - In the previous edition, DSM-IV TR*, the three types of ADHD were referring to as “subtypes.”
 This has changed; subtypes are now referred to as “presentations.”
 Furthermore, a person can change “presentations” during their lifetime.
 This change better describes how the disorder affects an individual at different points of life.

 - A person with ADHD can have now have mild, moderate or severe ADHD.
 This is based on how many symptoms a person has and how difficult those symptoms make daily life.

 What is a significant change between DSM-IV TR and DSM-5?